Frequently Asked Questions

 Q: When do I receive my funds?

 A: Awards are paid upon successful completion of the experience as evidenced by a passing grade for the course.
 This includes submission of the required report, photos.
-You will be required to submit all receipts to Susan Carroll in Account /Business Services.
+You will be required to submit all receipts to Johanna Donovan in Student Services.
+She will compile the information and give to Accounting/Business Services.
 She will process a check for you which can take up to 3 weeks to receive.